Hugo Bernatzik: Career

 Hugo Bernatzik lived with his family in Heiligenstadt, Vienna in a villa commissioned by his father in 1911, built by the architect Josef Hoffmann and furnished by artists from the Wiener Werkstätte.

+Death and legacy

-He died in 1953 after many years of a tropical disease at the age of 56 years.
+Bernatzik died in 1953 after many years of a tropical disease at the age of 56 years.
 He left important photographic work, accessible in Vienna at the Photographic Institute Bonartes (bonartes.org), as well as numerous publications translated into many languages and re-edited until the 1960s.
 The following list of main works are itemized according to the date of their first edition and their English edition.

+Taxon named in his honor

+The southeast Asian fish Opsarius bernatziki (Koumans, 1937) was named after him.